jjshoots/PyFlyt/docs_source/documentation/gym_envs/quadx_envs/quadx_waypoints_env.md

 ## Task Description

-The goal of this environment is to fly a fixedwing aircraft towards a set of waypoints as fast as possible.
+The goal of this environment is to fly a quadrotor aircraft towards a set of waypoints as fast as possible.

 ## Usage